jacebenson/jace.pro/content/post/2018-06-06-email-scheduled-reminders/index.md

 ---

 This has come up often enough that it merits a post.
-Reminders of sorts can be set up a few ways in Servicenow.
+Reminders of sorts can be set up a few ways in ServiceNow.
 This is just the pros and cons of each.

 So there's a few ways I know of doing this;